Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 What is Penal Substitutionary Atonement?

-When we consider the various Scriptures related to the work of the Cross and cross-reference them against the doctrines we commonly have been taught, a stark contrast too often becomes apparent.
-It is our desire, then, to let the Scriptures speak for themselves, separating tradition, bad teaching, and bad doctrine from the testimony of Scripture.
+When we consider the various Scriptures related to the work of the Cross and cross-reference them with the doctrines we commonly have been taught, a stark contrast too often becomes apparent.
+It is our desire, then, to let the Scriptures speak for themselves, in an attempt to separate tradition, bad teaching, and bad doctrine from the testimony of Scripture.

 1. Penal